teraspora/trportal/README.md

 - Writeup README.

 - Cannot sort by `id_str` or `duration` as these are computed properties, not model fields; there should be a way of doing this with the Paginator class.

+- When user edits own profile, need to update the cookie.